mikaelvesavuori/minibook-better-apis/workshop/how-to-follow-along.md

 We will use [Mockachino](https://www.mockachino.com) as a super-simple mock backend for our feature toggles.
 This way we can continuously change the values without having to redeploy a service or anything else.

-It's really easy to set up: Go to the website and paste this payload into the `HTTP Response Body`:
+It's really easy to set up.
+Go to the website and paste this payload into the `HTTP Response Body`:

 ```json
 {